This pellet grill says it can smoke and sear—does it work?

 It’s not unusual to spend over $500 on a pellet grill, but $1,000 is certainly a lot of money.
 That said, the SmokeFire EX4 is comparable to the Traeger Ironwood 650, which retails for $1,200.
 If we’re comparing the Weber SmokeFire to Traeger, the SmokeFire EX4’s $799 price tag is certainly attractive.

-Of course, we had some issues with the grill, so we’d love to see those ironed out before we can solidly recommend spending this much money.
-But, if you only have the storage space or money for one grill, you want it to be able to smoke and sear on a single grill, and you don’t mind working with a few idiosyncrasies, the SmokeFire certainly fits that niche.
+Of course, we had some issues with the grill.
+We’d love to see those ironed out before we can solidly recommend spending this much money.
+But, if you only have the storage space or money for one grill, you want it to be able to smoke and sear on a single grill, and you don’t mind working with a few idiosyncrasies, the SmokeFire certainly fits the niche of a true all in one grill.